mikehagg/garagemote.alexa/README.md

 ## Details

-In order to implement this project you should have an existing GarageMote operating via a LowPowerLab IoT Gateway.
+In order to implement this project you should have an existing GarageMote operating via a LowPowerLab IoT Gateway (works with v9!).
 To fully implement you will need to:
 * Set up AWS IoT "Thing"
   * Link to a certificate and ensure you have saved private, public and root files
   * Copy the following files to /home/pi/certs/ :